dd32/core-control/readme.txt

 Because no-one has asked me..
 Ask me some questions! wordpress@dd32.id.au

 == Changelog ==

+= 0.9.2 =
+ * Bug: Fix strange redirection issues when remove_query_arg() is used.
+It was not needed in this latest version anyway.
+See WP#11693

 = 0.9.1 =
  * Remove conflict between Core Control and WP_HTTP_BLOCK_EXTERNAL